Marine life of Malapascua

 Clown trigger fish

 Boldly coloured butterfly fish are among the most common site on tropical coral reefs.
 Most of the over 100 species have striking patterns in bright colours like yellow, orange, red, or blue.
 They have a thin disk-shaped body much like angelfish but can be distinguished by a few common traits.
 First of all they have a pointier snout.
 Secondly, often they have dark bars around their eyes.
 Thirdly, they are generally smaller than angelfish.
 Butterfly fish feed on plankton, coral, sea anemones, and small crustaceans by day and hide among the coral by night.
-Smaller species are often seen in large brilliant schools that can’t be missed as they cruise around the reef.
+We can often see smaller species in large brilliant schools.
+You can’t miss them as they cruise around the reef.

 Schooling banner fish (false Moorish idol)